 Aside from the types of painting mediums available to artists, there are also multiple different painting applications, methods and techniques that can make a painting experience and the results feel and look unique.

 Use acrylic paints with a fluid medium to create pour paintings.
 Add a pouring medium to the paint to make the colours less viscous and easier to pour.
 Fill a cup with the paint, then when ready, pour the paint onto the surface from a height, or use a squeeze bottle to apply the paint in a controlled manner.
 Tilt the surface to help the paint spread out evenly.
+Check out our pour painting supplies list to find the other essentials you need.
+Experiment with different acrylic pouring techniques, like dirty pour, string pull and Dutch pour.

 Artists use acrylic paints for the airbrushing technique.
 Airbrushing is perfect for painting smooth gradients and soft edges.
 Use an airbrush to create very fine details.